On the Rank of Multigraded Differential Modules: High-low decompositions

-of differential modules in $\mathcal{C}$ gives an inequality
+of differential modules in $\mathcal{C}$ gives an inequality $\lambda(B)\geq \lambda(A)+\lambda(C)$.

-\begin{expl} For our purposes, $S$ will be a $\mathbb{Z}^d$-graded polynomial ring over a field, $\mathcal{C}$ will be the collection of differential $S$-modules with non-zero homology in finitely many degrees and $\lambda$ will be the length of the homology module. \end{expl}
+\begin{Example} For our purposes, $\mathcal{C}$ will be the collection of finitely generated $\mathbb{Z}^{d+1}$-graded differential $R[y]$-modules with non-zero homology in at most finitely many degrees and $\lambda$ will be the length of a graded piece. \end{Example}